argelino-dev/satim-php/README.md

 ### Configuration

-Before using the package, you'll need to set your Satim.dz API credentials in your `.env` or `config.php` file.
+Configure your Satim.dz API credentials using your project's preferred method of storing sensitive information.

+Credentials example:
 ```bash
 SATIM_USERNAME=your-satim-username
 SATIM_PASSWORD=your-satim-password
 SATIM_TERMINAL_ID=your-satim-terminal-id
 ```

-### Generate a Payment Link

-To generate a payment link, you'll need to create a new instance of the `Satim` class and provide your Satim.dz API credentials.
+### Initialization

+Create a new Satim client by passing your API credentials:

 ```php
 use PiteurStudio\Satim;

 $satim = new Satim([